 No less than nine tunes tonight are from Stars Of CCTV leaving the other two albums from Hard-Fi v1.0 receiving only a minor airing.
 That said, the songs from Killer Sounds and Once Upon A Time In The West deliver the very best those records had to offer.

-From the former, Hard-Fi play Stay Alive and Good For Nothing, two tunes that really fly.
+From the former, the group play Stay Alive and Good For Nothing, two tunes that really fly.
 From the latter, there is just one song: Surburban Knights.
 It comes three-quarters of the way through the set and by this point, the crowd are more than happy to indulge the band in the community singing that the song so richly deserves.

 Hard-Fi @ White Rock Theatre, Hastings